You're viewing OG Image v6 beta documentation. For stable docs, switch to v5. Release Notes

 You can try Takumi in the online playground without any installation.

-For complex templates with gradients, shadows, or opacity, use Satori or Chromium instead.
+For complex templates with gradients, shadows, or opacity, use Satori or Browser instead.

 When to Use Takumi